 The Overview section contains information about the various site tracking metrics defined below:

-Bounce Rate - the percentage of people who landed on one page of your site and left without navigating to a second page, or more specifically, didn’t trigger any additional events that would cause tracking code to fire.
+Bounce Rate - The percentage of people who landed on one page of your site and left without navigating to a second page, or more specifically, did not trigger any additional events that would cause tracking code to fire.
 For example, if we were tracking a Single Page Site and had the appropriate tracking code there, when the visitor scrolled down the page, further tracking code events would fire and they would not be considered a bounce despite only visiting one page.

-Total Visitors - the amount of unique visitors coming to your site over the selected time frame
+Total Visitors - The number of unique visitors coming to your site over the selected time frame.

-Total Visits - the amount of visits to your site over the selected time frame.
-Visitors can have multiple visits to your site so this number will be higher than the Total Visitors
+Total Visits - The number of visits to your site over the selected time frame.
+Visitors can have multiple visits to your site so this number will be higher than the Total Visitors.